Bucciamarcia/mush_on/README.md

 - Added flags "Prevents for running" and "Show in team builder" for tags.
 - Tags preventing from running cause error in team builder.
 - Show in team builder tags now are shown in team builder.

+### 0.0.9

+- Fixes a bug where the filter would include expired tags.